Hazlov: Sights

 The main landmark of Hazlov is the Church of the Exaltation of the Holy Cross.
 The current building was built on the site of a demolished church in the Baroque style in 1687–1688.

 The church is surrounded by the ruin of the Hazlov Castle.
-The originally Romanesque castle from the 13th century was rebuilt in the Gothic style, then it was rebuilt in the late Baroque and Neoclassical style in the 1780s.
+The originally Romanesque castle from the 13th century was rebuilt in the Gothic style, then it was rebuilt in the late Baroque and Neoclassical styles in the 1780s.
 The last modifications were made by the Helmfeld family after 1853.
 After World War II, it began to decay and today it is a ruin, owned by the municipality.

 The Church of Saint George is a small cemetery church from 1666.